-How Many Car Accidents Happen Daily in Houston, TX?June 23, 2022
+How Many Car Accidents Happen Daily in Houston, TX?April 23, 2023

-- You don’t know what causes most Houston car wrecks.
+- You don’t know where most Houston auto accidents happen.

 Top 10 Most Dangerous Roads & Intersections in Houston, TX